Vanbrugh House

 calendar

 It’s almost Halloween!
 And we’re celebrating by sharing some spooktacular stories from one of the most haunted Universities in the UK.
+Oxford has been famous throughout history for it’s dark and secretive past.
 Read on if you’re brave enough to meet the ghosts of the University of Oxford.
 Prepare to be creeped out…

 King Charles I